tjmahr/tjmahr.github.io/_posts/2016-08-04-fixing-apa-citations-from-pandoc.md

 just subtle and pervasive enough that it doesn't make sense to manually fix the citations each time I generate my manuscript.
 My current project has 15 of these ill-formatted citations.
-That number is just big enough to make manual corrections an error-prone process--- easy to miss 1 in 15.
+That number is just big enough to make manual corrections an error-prone process---easy to miss 1 in 15.

 ## Find and replace

-I wrote a quick R function that replaces all those inlined ampersands with "and"s.
+I wrote a quick R function that replaces all those inline ampersands with *and*'s.

 ```r